LoveDaisy/ice_halo_sim/cpp/README.md

 ./build.sh debug  # Debug version
 ~~~

-For other useful options, see the help message from `build.sh`.
+For other useful options, see the help message via `./build.sh help` or just `./build.sh`

 Then the release version executable binaries will be at `build/cmake_install`, and the debug version will be at
 `build/cmake_build`